AaronDavidNewman/vue3base/Readme.md

 ## VUE3 SFC component example (using webpack)

 I created this project with 2 goals in mind:
-1. create a VUE3+SFC+webpack template to use for other projects
+1. create a VUE3 + SFC+webpack template to use for other projects
-2. create a complete implementation of a VUE component using the composition API, in something resembling a real-world situation
+2. create a complete implementation of a VUE component using the composition API, for something resembling a real-world component

 The components simulate a tree selection, by using a series of 'select' controls that represent levels of the tree.
 Choosing a parent populates child branches and enables more lists.
 You can demo the component [here](https://aarondavidnewman.github.io/vue3base/src/index.html)